wisnuaji99/mb1313600022/README.md

 ### 1313617026 (Nadira Meidina Yasmine)
 I propose to create an app that can predict the user's period cycles, fertile window, and ovulation day.

+### 1313617024 (Prianugrah Widijatmiko)
+I want to create an application to order item for Dine-in at GAKedai.